Around 10 months. Below is our daughter’s hair journey in photos...

 Can Babies Have Curly Hair At Birth?

-It depends on the parent's hair textures.
+Yes!
+Some babies come out of the womb with curls.
 Our girls were not born with curly hair, but it became curlier as they aged.

 When Does Baby Hair Start To Curl?

-If you're curious which texture your little one will have, you can take our baby hair predictor quiz and we'll let you know what we think.
+If you're curious which texture your little one will have, you can take our baby hair predictor quiz here.